JeevaSpektra/Capstone-Project/README.md

-Two portals should be there Admin and User
+#### Two portals should be there Admin and User

-For Admin Portal:
+## For Admin Portal:

-Log On Screen
+1.Log On Screen

-View List of Inventories
+2.View List of Inventories

-View List of Categories
+3.View List of Categories

-Create new Category
+4.Create new Category

-Add new inventory in category with name, price, quantity, seller, description
+5.Add new inventory in category with name, price, quantity, seller, description

-Update existing inventory
+6.Update existing inventory

-Take reports of each category
+7.Take reports of each category

-For User Portal:
+## For User Portal:

-Log on
+1.Log on

-Register in the application if not done
+2.Register in the application if not done

-Search through different inventories available in each category
+3.Search through different inventories available in each category

-View list of inventories
+4.View list of inventories

-View list of categories
+5.View list of categories

-Take reports of each category.
+6.Take reports of each category.